SpoddyCoder/scube-tools/README.md

 ## `launch-dashboard`

-Frugal kubernetes-dashboardery!
+Frugal dashboardery!
 Why have pods running when no-one's looking?
-This makes accessing the dashboard as simple as it can possibly get...
+This makes accessing the kubernetes dashboard as simple as it can possibly get...

 ```
 scube-launch-dashboard
 ```

+### What scube does for you

 * Get a new token for dashboard login and copy it to clipboard
-    * Mac only - will print to STDOUT if "pbcopy" not found
+    * Mac only - will print to STDOUT if `pbcopy` not found
+    * Service account for the token generation is configurable
 * Redeploy the dashboard pods
+    * Scale is configurable
 * Start the `kubectl proxy`
-* Open a new browser tab with the dashbaord url
+* Open the kube dashbaord url with default query `workloads?all-namepsaces=&namespace=_all`
+    * Browser app is configurable
+    * Default query is configurable
-* Listen for CTRL+C quit
+* Listen for `CTRL+C` quit
-    * Stop the proxy
+    * Stop the `kubectl proxy`
     * Undeploy the dashboard pods
-* If the kubectl proxy is already running
+* If the `kubectl proxy` is already running...
     * Just copy new token to the clipboard
     * Useful if your dashboard browser session times out